Deep Transfer Learning for Intelligent Vehicle Perception: a Survey: Challenges and Future Research

-This section outlines the main challenges of the deep transfer learning for the current intelligent vehicle perception as below.
+This section outlines the main challenges of the deep transfer learning for the current intelligent vehicle perception and the related future research directions.

 \begin{itemize} \item \textbf{Sensor Robustness}: The current camera and LiDAR sensors are not robust enough in the extreme driving scenarios, like diverse weather, dark illumination, various environments.
-In addition, for the V2V cooperative perception, the V2V communication sensors might have the issues of lossy communication~\cite{li2023learning} due to the fast speed, obstacles, \textit{etc}~\cite{schlager2022automotive}.
+In addition, for the V2V cooperative perception, the V2V communication sensors might have the issues of lossy communication~\cite{li2023learning} due to the fast speed, obstacles, \textit{etc}~\cite{schlager2022automotive}. \textit{Future Research:} More future research can be focused on improving the sensor robustness, for example, the camera and LiDAR sensors in diverse weather, dark illumination, various environments, and the communication sensors in the V2V system~\cite{tahir2021deployment}.
+For example, more advanced sensors with robust lens coatings, self-cleaning mechanisms, better LiDAR reflection can be studied to compensate for distortions in adverse weather.
+More advanced V2V communication systems with less communication delay can be investigated, anticipating the future growth of autonomous connected vehicles.

 \item \textbf{Methodology Limitation}: The current unsupervised transfer learning methods are worse than the supervised transfer learning methods with a relative performance insufficiency.
 In addition, how to fully utilize the knowledge of the source domain and the human prior cognition and experience is still a question to be answered.
-How to effectively use the weakly and partially labeled data is still a open question.
+How to effectively use the weakly and partially labeled data is still a open question. \textit{Future Research}: Researchers could make efforts to develop more advanced deep transfer learning methods in the future, for example, largely reducing the performance disparity between unsupervised and supervised approaches, incorporating the Vehicle-to-Everything (V2X) techniques to communicate with connected vehicles and smart infrastructures to overcome the occlusion challenges, involving the Large Language Models, like ChatGPT~\cite{gao2023chat}, to better simulate the human cognition and knowledge so as to guide the transfer learning methods, accurately self-learning the unlabeled data, effectively and efficiently using the weakly and partially supervised data.